ipython/ipython-website/index.rst

 Support
 =======

-We gratefully acknowledge the support we've received over the years:
+We gratefully acknowledge the support we've received over the years from the following sources:

 - `Enthought Inc`_ has supported IPython since its beginning in multiple forms, including --but not limited to-- the funding of our Qt console, hosting our